-The Organization initially measures its financial assets and liabilities at fair value.
+The Organization initially measures its financial assets and liabilities originated or exchanged in arm's length transactions at fair value.
 The Organization subsequently measures all its financial assets and financial liabilities at amortized cost.

-Financial assets subsequently measured at amortized cost include cash, temporary investments and accounts receivable.
+Financial assets subsequently measured at amortized cost include cash, investments and accounts receivable.
 Financial liabilities subsequently measured at amortized cost include accounts payable and accrued liabilities.
 The Organization has no financial assets measured at fair value and has not elected to carry any financial asset or liability at fair value.

-2. CASH AND BANK INDEBTEDNESS
+2. CASH AND INVESTMENTS

-The Board of Directors has internally restricted cash for the purpose of maintaining a reserve of cash to be used in the event any future cash flow challenges.
-The Board of Directors may elect to remove the restriction on this cash at their discretion.
+As at December 31, 2024, the Board of Directors has internally restricted cash and investments of \$544,420 (2023 - \$350,000).
+The purpose of maintaining a reserve is to be used in the event of any future cash flow challenges.
+The Board of Directors may elect to remove the restriction at their discretion.